Unbundled Dedicated Interoffice Transport (UDIT) - V39.0

 Firm Order Confirmation (FOC) and other UDIT service intervals are located in the SIG.

-For order status information for UDIT above DS0 signal levels, refer to the Customer Electronic Maintenance and Repair (CEMR).
+For order status information for UDIT above DS0 signal levels, refer to the Customer Electronic Maintenance and Repair-Maintenance Ticketing Gateway (CEMR-MTG).
 This tool requires a digital certificate.
-For additional information about CEMR, access the Customer Electronic Maintenance and Repair (CEMR).
+For additional information about CEMR-MTG, access the CEMR Online Help.

 Design Layout Record (DLR) allows you to obtain design layout records for circuits leased by your company.
 The Design Layout Record (DLR) is requested through the ASR ordering process.